Jack Erik Kjuus

 Jack Erik Kjuus (18 January 1927 – 12 January 2009) was a Norwegian far-right politician of the former White Electoral Alliance who was convicted of racism in 1997.
 The party Kjuus led was a merger between two anti-immigrant parties, Stop the Immigration and Hjelp de fremmede hjem ellers mister vi landet vårt ("Help the Foreigners Back Home or We Will Lose Our Country").

 Stop Immigration

-Kjuus was born on the 18th of January 1927 in Oslo and founded the political party Stop the Immigration in 1987.
+Kjuus was born on 18 January 1927 in Oslo and founded the political party Stop the Immigration in 1987.
 The party was formally registered on 27 April 1988, after having successfully collected the required 3,000 signatures.
 The first election it contested was the 1989 parliamentary election, where the party received 0.3% of the votes, and thus no parliamentary representation.

 Racism case

 In 1995 the anti-immigrant White Electoral Alliance distributed fliers with a party program which among other things called for the forced sterilization of adoptive children from foreign cultures, and sterilization or deportation of the foreign element in a mixed relationship, as well as any children resulting from such relationships.

 In February 1997, the city court in Oslo convicted Kjuus of violating the criminal law §135a which outlaws hateful remarks due to things like skin color.
 Kjuus was given a 60-day suspended jail sentence and fined 20000 Norwegian kroner.